Royal Antwerp FC: Stadium

 Royal Antwerp have played their home matches at the Bosuilstadion since 1923.

 Rivalries

-Royal Antwerp share a fierce rivalry with city neighbours Beerschot A.C. (now K Beerschot VA).
-Although in the 2000s–2010s the two clubs have met sparingly, when they do, there is usually fan violence.
+Royal Antwerp share a fierce rivalry with city neighbours Beerschot A.C. (now known as K Beerschot VA).
+Although in the 2000s and 2010s the two clubs met sparingly, their encounters often involved fan violence.
 Royal Antwerp are often seen as a culture club with a diverse, cross-class support across the city while Beerschot have either heavily working class or upper class support, locally based in South Antwerp.
 Beerschot supporters often refer to RAFC fans as "joden" or "Jews" as the RAFC fans must pass through the Jewish district to arrive at Antwerp's stadium, while Great Old supporters refer to Beerschot followers as "the rats".